zoltantoth0409/liferay-portal/modules/README.markdown

 	* Always sort dependencies alphabetically.
 	* Separate dependencies of different configurations with an empty line.
 * Ordering inside Gradle files:
 	1. Class imports, sorted and separated in groups (same logic used in Java).
+	2. `buildscript { ... }` block.
-	2. `apply plugin` logic, sorted alphabetically.
+	3. `apply plugin` logic, sorted alphabetically.
-	3. `ext { ... }` block.
+	4. `ext { ... }` block.
+	5. Initialization logic.
-	4. Task creation: `task taskName(type: TaskType)` or simply `task taskName` for default tasks.
+	6. Task creation: `task taskName(type: TaskType)` or simply `task taskName` for default tasks.
 Don't declare the task dependencies here.
-	5. Project property assignments (e.g., `sourceCompatibility`).
+	7. Project property assignments (e.g., `sourceCompatibility`).
-	6. Variables used globally by the whole script, like a URL or a relative path.
+	8. Variables used globally by the whole script, like a URL or a relative path.
-	7. Blocks `{ ... }` to configure tasks, extension objects, etc. These must be sorted alphabetically.
+	9. Blocks `{ ... }` to configure tasks, extension objects, etc.
 * Inside a block `{ ... }`:
 	* If variables are needed, declare them inside the block at the beginning.
 	* If setting a property, use the `=` assignment, even if Gradle doesn't